jasonacollins/blog/content/post/2022-05-30-megastudy-scepticism.md

 On one level, the megastudy solves this problem.
 The interventions are in the same context.
 Comparison is easy.

-But this belief that we cannot easily compare across experiments in different contexts implies a limit of what you learn from the megastudy.
+But this belief that we cannot easily compare across experiments in different contexts implies a limit to what you learn from the megastudy.
 What confidence can you have that the ordering or magnitude of intervention effect sizes in the megastudy will be reflected in a different context?

 We are in a Catch-22 situation.
 The bigger the comparability problem that the megastudy is seeking to solve, the less useful the megastudy results are for application in other contexts.